2i2c-org/team-compass/communication/social.md

 **How to access**: See [](account:bitwarden).

 (social:linkedin)=
-## LinkedIn
+### LinkedIn

 Here is [our LinkedIn page](https://www.linkedin.com/company/70495902/).
-We use LinkedIn roughly the same way that we use Twitter, though focus it more on signal-boosting blog posts and updates because fewer team members regularly use LinkedIn.
+We use LinkedIn roughly the same way that we use Bluesky, though focus it more on signal-boosting blog posts and updates because fewer team members regularly use LinkedIn.

 **How to access**: We can add **page admins** to our LinkedIn account, which gives others the ability to manage the account and post content.
 If you'd like to be added, ask one of [the pre-existing account admins](https://www.linkedin.com/company/70495902/admin/manage-admins/).

-(social:buffer)=
-## Buffer

-This is a productivity tool for posting across our Twitter, Mastodon and LinkedIn channels simultaneously and scheduling social media campaigns with a content calendar.
+(social:twitter)=
+### Twitter / X

+_We do not currently use Twitter/X, but leave this here for reference_

+Our Twitter handle is ([@2i2c_org](https://twitter.com/2i2c_org)).
+Currently, there is nobody actively monitoring the Twitter account.

 **How to access**: See [](account:bitwarden).